daniellcell/csci3100-project/README.md

 5. npm run devStart

 Images:
-1. The images for products.php is stored in the imgs folder
+1. The images for products.php and cart.php is stored in the imgs folder